 I heard more noise and my eyes glanced under their lashes to see that Shannon had indeed blessed us with her presence.
 Of course all word of her breast augmentation stopped, but I knew she didn't mind the attention.
 The teacher took advantage of the quick stop of chatter and stuttered his voice into existence.
 "Stu...students... students please..."

 Everyone mumbled and groaned as they knew the lesson was about to begin.
 Shannon made her way towards her friends whom my cynical mind named the catfish gang.
 I watched those abnormally plumped glossy lips and those soundly blank eyes; all too like my gold fish back home, Sir Henry.

 Shannon sat down next to those girls while leaning back a little more than necessary.
-In the room around, I could practically taste the heavy breaths of the males bedside me; I could virtually hear the swallowing throats of those lost to her trance.
+The atmosphere of the room seemed to change subtlety.
+I could almost taste the heavy breaths of the males bedside me; I could almost hear the swallowing throats of those lost to her trance.

 "Students if you will..."

 I gently put down my pencil before closing my sketch book.

 She tried to hide her face which bore no makeup as she floated just beneath the water's surface.
 Her father was calling to her while he cried within his boat, but as he tried to reach into the water he froze at her reflected image dancing to the liquid's movement.
 He couldn't grasp the image of his mistress.

 Shannon knew this; knew how others saw her; even her own farther, but she couldn't manage to save herself... to change herself.
 This was the only way to be seen.
 Even if she drowned under the weight of it.

 It was her fake bra that was gushing water amongst the school beneath- drowning all the oblivious and idiotic students against its depths.
 Only the catfish gang seemed to swim and relish in liquid that kept them afloat.
 Only those girls could thrive within the misery of another.